lordslair/gobland-bot/README.md

 ├── perl                              |
 │   ├── data                          |
 │   |    ├── initDB.pl                |  DB creation if needed
-│   |    ├── initFP.pl                |  DB population using FP if needed
+│   |    └── initFP.pl                |  DB population using FP if needed
-│   |    └── Lieux.csv                |  CSV containing already known location
 |   ├── getIE_*.pl                    |  Scripts used to REQUEST IE and INSERT data in DB
 │   ├── set*.pl                       |  Scripts used to modify data in DB
 │   └── gobland-it                    |  Perl daemon for IE data collection